isomerpages/moe-boonlaygardenpri/_announcements/Announcements.md

 * Chinese Dance - Certificate of Distinction
 * Malay Dance - Certificate of Distinction

-You can visit our[Instagram page](https://www.instagram.com/boonlaygardenprisch/) Instagram page for more details!
+You can visit our[Instagram page](https://www.instagram.com/boonlaygardenprisch/) for more details!